ComputationalAudioResearchLab/divr-benchmark/benchmark/divr_benchmark/tasks/v1/README.md

 4. Only audio data is considered.
 5. Only diagnosis levels 0, 1 and 2 are considered.
 6. The test set is restricted to 16kHz sample rate, z-score normalized audio.
-7. If multiple diagnosis are available for any given data point, then as long as the predicted diagnosis matches any one of the diagnosis then it's considered a success.
+7. Only single diagnosis from the original dataset are captured in the tests.
+If there are multiple diagnosis then the diagnosis that is best classified under our system is chosen.
+In case of ties whichever appears first is chosen.

 ## Task Streams